cloudfoundry/cf-for-k8s/community/CONTRIBUTING.md

 Once you are CLA'ed, we'll be able to accept your pull requests.

 ## Project Management Committee
-The cf-for-k8s is maintained by projects that governed by the Project Management Committee (PMC).
+The cf-for-k8s is maintained by projects that are governed by the Project Management Committee (PMC).
 Any contribution to cf-for-k8s should be started by first engaging with the appropriate project group.
 You can find the full list of projects, their leads and contact information [here](https://docs.google.com/spreadsheets/d/1hg0EA3aB9wiCq8SgCU90ft4qrHvczsUjK0W_31APWxM/edit#gid=0).

 ## Setting up to contribute